The Perfect Getaway: Get your group together for an amazing week in Key West

 Afternoon

 After the two-hour ferry ride or 40-minute seaplane flight to Dry Tortugas, you’ll arrive at one of the most remote national parks.
-Spend the afternoon snorkeling through the coral reefs; touring Fort Jefferson, the nation’s largest 19th century fort; relaxing on the beach and keeping your eyes peeled for local wildlife, including nearly 300 species of birds.
-A boxed lunch will be provided to ferry travelers, but seaplane visitors will need to pack their own food.
+Spend the afternoon snorkeling through the coral reefs; touring Fort Jefferson, the nation’s largest 19th-century fort; relaxing on the beach and keeping your eyes peeled for local wildlife, including nearly 300 species of birds.
+A boxed lunch is provided for ferry travelers, but seaplane visitors will need to pack their own food.

 Evening

-After a long day at the national park, you’ll probably want to freshen up and rest before dinner.
+After a long day at the national park, you’ll probably want to freshen up at your hotel and rest before dinner.
 Key West is known for its laid-back vibe, but you can venture to Little Pearl in Old Town for a refined dining experience focused on local seafood.
-This restaurant offers three dinner seatings (5 p.m., 7 p.m. and 9 p.m.) where a carefully curated four-course menu is served.
-Expect creative dishes like crispy lobster with spicy peanut sauce and miso tres leches for dessert.
+This restaurant offers three dinner seatings (5 pm, 7 pm, and 9 pm) with a carefully curated four-course menu.
+Expect creative dishes like crispy lobster with spicy peanut sauce and yuzu jalapeño cheesecake.

 Thursday